Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 ### Overview

-- The `NDI Sender Manager` is an Unreal Actor that you use to manager different real-time `NDI` video outputs from Unreal.
+- The `NDI Sender Manager` is an Unreal Actor that you use to manage different real-time `NDI` video and audio outputs from Unreal.
 - Outputs are managed as `Render Targets` in the same way as the `Spout Sender Manager`.
 - It works both `in-Editor` and `at-Runtime` and can be controlled through `Blueprints`.
-- It also works with alpha outputs, with DLSS, custom resolutions and variable framerates and so has additional features compared to the native NDI plugin for Unreal.
+- It also works with audio, alpha outputs, with DLSS, custom resolutions and variable framerates and so has additional features compared to the native NDI plugin for Unreal.

 ### Configuration